Public Health Sciences

 Public Health Sciences: Public Health Sciences PhD

-The PhD program prepares students for research and academic careers.
+The Doctor of Philosophy (PhD) program prepares students for research and academic careers.
 Fieldwork and research enhance theoretical studies and expose students to the full breadth and depth of their public health science disciplines.
 Applicants apply and may be admitted to one of the following fields:

 • Biostatistics